kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

 <function> : a -> a
 ```

-But, how come this is possible (that two functions are defined in terms of each other)? 😱 Well, the answer is that Haskell is a [lazy evaluated language](https://wiki.haskell.org/Lazy_evaluation), but leaving that behind us, does not the type declaration of `liftA2` look familiar to us Elm developers? 👀
+**But, how come this is possible (that two functions are defined in terms of each other)!?** 😱

+Well, the answer is that Haskell is a [lazily evaluated language](https://wiki.haskell.org/Lazy_evaluation), but leaving that behind us, does not the type declaration of `liftA2` look familiar to us Elm developers? 👀

 ```haskell
 liftA2 :: (a -> b -> c) -> f a -> f b -> f c